-What are Real Estate IRAs?
+What is a Real Estate IRA?

 A real estate IRA is technically no different than any other IRA (or 401k).
 The government created the IRA to allow investments to grow tax-free or tax-deferred compounded over time to maximize growth.
 The IRA can also qualify for yearly tax-deductions (depending on the account), provide asset protection and assets can be passed to future generations.